-The separation and distribution agreement to be entered into between Exterran Holdings and us will govern the separation of our businesses from Exterran Holdings, the subsequent distribution of shares of our common stock to Exterran Holdings' shareholders and other matters related to Exterran Holdings' relationship with us
+The separation and distribution agreement to be entered into among Archrock and certain of its subsidiaries, on the one hand, and us and certain of our subsidiaries, on the other hand, will govern the separation of our businesses from Exterran Holdings, the subsequent distribution of shares of our common stock to Exterran Holdings' shareholders and other matters related to Archrock's relationship with us.

-Generally, the separation and distribution agreement will include Exterran Holdings' and our agreements relating to the restructuring steps to be taken to complete the separation, including the assets and rights to be transferred, liabilities to be assumed, contracts to be assigned and related matters.
-Subject to the receipt of required governmental and other consents and approvals, in order to accomplish the separation, the separation and distribution agreement will enable the parties to transfer specified assets (including the equity interests of certain subsidiaries of Exterran Holdings) and liabilities to divide the businesses we will conduct following the spin-off from those that will be conducted by Exterran Holdings.
+Generally, the separation and distribution agreement will include Archrock's and our agreements relating to the restructuring steps to be taken to complete the separation, including the assets and rights to be transferred, liabilities to be assumed or retained, contracts to be assigned and related matters.
+Subject to the receipt of required governmental and other consents and approvals, in order to accomplish the separation, the separation and distribution agreement will enable the parties to transfer specified assets (including the equity interests of certain subsidiaries of Exterran Holdings) and liabilities to divide the businesses we will conduct following the spin-off from those that will be conducted by Archrock.
 In addition, we will agree in the separation and distribution agreement that we and our affiliates will cooperate with Exterran Holdings to accomplish a distribution by Exterran Holdings to its shareholders of our common stock in the spin-off that is generally tax-free to Exterran Holdings and its shareholders for U.S. federal income tax purposes, except to the extent that cash is received in lieu of fractional shares.

-Except as expressly set forth in the separation and distribution agreement or any ancillary agreement, neither we nor Exterran Holdings will make any representation or warranty as to the assets, equity interests, business or liabilities transferred or assumed as part of the separation, as to any approvals or notifications required in connection with the transfers, as to the value or freedom from any security interests of any of the assets transferred, as to the absence or presence of any defenses or right of setoff or freedom from counterclaim with respect to any claim or other asset of either Exterran Holdings or us or as to the legal sufficiency of any assignment, document or instrument delivered to convey title to any asset or thing of value transferred in connection with the separation.
+Except as expressly set forth in the separation and distribution agreement or any ancillary agreement, neither we nor Exterran Holdings will make any representation or warranty as to the assets, equity interests, business or liabilities transferred, retained or assumed as part of the separation, as to any approvals or notifications required in connection with the transfers, as to the value or freedom from any security interests of any of the assets transferred, as to the absence or presence of any defenses or right of setoff or freedom from counterclaim with respect to any claim or other asset of either Exterran Holdings or us or as to the legal sufficiency of any assignment, document or instrument delivered to convey title to any asset or thing of value transferred in connection with the separation.
 All assets will be transferred on an "as is," "where is" basis and the respective transferees will bear the economic and legal risks that any conveyance will prove to be insufficient to vest in the transferee good and marketable title, free and clear of any security interest, and that any necessary consents or governmental approvals are not obtained or that any requirements of laws, agreements, security interests or judgments are not complied with.

-The separation and distribution agreement will require Externa Holdings and us to endeavor to obtain consents, approvals and amendments required to novate or assign the assets and liabilities that are to be transferred pursuant to the separation and distribution agreement as soon as reasonably practicable.
+The separation and distribution agreement will require Archrock and us to endeavor to obtain consents, approvals and amendments required to novate or assign the assets and liabilities that are to be transferred or retained pursuant to the separation and distribution agreement as soon as reasonably practicable.